Javier-Sinuka/ion-core-/README.md

 make test
 ```

-The result of the test will be captured in a file, in the `tests` directory, under the name `progress`.
-Previous test results will be moved to a new file with date-time stamps.
+The result of the test will be captured in a file called `progress` under the `tests` directory.

-There are three tests currently available: `bench-ltp`, `bench-stcp`, and `bench-udp`.
-Each test will be invoked if the corresponding CLA is included in the build.
-Each test includes attempts to send different combinations of number of bundles and bundle sizes.
-If all transmissions are successful, the test will be marked as PASSED.
-If not, the test output on the console as well as the `progress` file will capture data for analysis.

 ## Clean up process